 good place to end and thank you for coming in to talk with us.

 Welter M. Snyder, Director of Personnel

-Board of Education of Baltimore County, Maryland
+of Baltimore County,

 B.S.
 February, 1050 M. d.
-August, 1 950

 |Print this article

 |Source: Walter Snyder memoirs

 Page last revised